Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

-You can either set permissions and access rights for rundowns when you invite a new member to your production, or after you have added a new member.
+You can either set permissions and access rights for rundowns when you invite a new member to your production or after you have added them.

 The functionality to add permissions and access rights are on the first page when you invite a new member, under the section “Permissions“.

 If you want to change permissions for an existing member of your production, you click on :

 - Crew in the sidebar menu for crew, or